Saikumar0005/Disease-Prediction/Disease Prediction/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your-email@example.com].
+For any questions or feedback, please contact T.Sai Kumar at tsaikumar70322@gmail.com.